-- Quality first teaching across the curriculum, ensuring there are appropriate CPD opportunities for staff including support staff. - 1:1 and small group opportunities with the class teacher for pupil conferencing and working towards SMART goals. - Small group and 1:1 targeted support in Caterpillar group to build resilience and work on Writing goals. - Forest schools to build resilience, self confidence and a positive approach to school life and learning about our environment (ECO link) - Increased opportunities for children to attend extracurricular clubs in school for eg Singing & Creative writing Residential Trips.
+• Quality first teaching across the curriculum, ensuring there are appropriate CPD opportunities for staff including support staff.

+• 1:1 and small group opportunities with the class teacher for pupil conferencing and working towards SMART goals.

+• Small group and 1:1 targeted support with the HT and HLTA in Caterpillar group to build resilience and work on Reading, Writing and Maths goals.

+• Lunchtime club to build resilience and a positive approach to school life and learning, quiet lunchtimes and games.

+• Increased opportunities for children to attend extra- curricular clubs in school for eg Archery, Tennis, Drama and Coding club alongside Kids zone and Residential Trips.